mzivic7/endcord/configuration.md

     Show "invisible" status in tree when DM user is online but invisible.
     Probably a discord bug, might get removed in the future.
 - `wrap_around = True`
-    Wrap around selection in tree and extra window, ie. go to first when moving selection past last item and opposite.
+    Wrap around selection in tree and extra window, i.e. go to first when moving selection past last item and opposite.
 - `mouse = True`
     Disable if there are issues with mouse controls.
 - `mouse_scroll_sensitivity = 3`
-    How many lines are scrolled at onece when scrolling with mouse.
+    How many lines are scrolled at once when scrolling with mouse.
 - `mouse_scroll_selection = False`
     Scroll selection instead content, disables mouse_scroll_sensitivity.
 - `screen_update_delay = 0.01`